 Brief research profiles of the key members of the team are included below, showing discipline and the keywords illustrative of their research on the physical sciences at the Life Sciences Interface.

-Director of the DTC
+Director of the CDT

 Chemistry; molecular probe design; fluorescence; DNA recognition.

 Professor L Grover